IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_gateway.html.markdown

 Review the argument reference that you can specify for your resource.

 - `authentication_key` - (Optional, String) BGP MD5 authentication key.
+- `bfd_interval` - (String) Minimum interval in milliseconds at which the local routing device transmits hello packets and then expects to receive a reply from a neighbor with which it has established a BFD session.
+- `bfd_multiplier` - (String) The number of hello packets not received by a neighbor that causes the originating interface to be declared down.
 - `bgp_asn`- (Required, Forces new resource, Integer) The BGP ASN of the gateway to be created.
 For example, `64999`.
 - `bgp_base_cidr` - (Optional, String) (Deprecated) The BGP base CIDR of the gateway to be created.
 See `bgp_ibm_cidr` and `bgp_cer_cidr` for details on how to create a gateway by using  automatic or explicit IP assignment.
 Any `bgp_base_cidr` value set will be ignored.
 - `bgp_cer_cidr` - (Optional, Forces new resource, String) The BGP customer edge router CIDR.
 Specify a value within `bgp_base_cidr`.
 For auto IP assignment, omit `bgp_cer_cidr` and `bgp_ibm_cidr`.
 IBM will automatically select values for `bgp_cer_cidr` and `bgp_ibm_cidr`.